 Here are just a few of the different types of peperomia.

-Second row from left: Variegated baby rubber plant, watermelon peperomia, and peperomia Hope.
+Peperomia Graveolens, Variegated baby rubber plant, watermelon peperomia, Peperomia Caperata, and peperomia Hope.

 Printable Care Guide:

-The amazing thing is with so many different types of these genus is they all need pretty much the same care.
+The amazing thing is with so many diverse types of plants in this genus.
+They all need pretty much the same care.
+They are universally easy housemates and garden plants.

 - Peperomias prefer well draining potting mix.
 The roots will rot quickly if they sit in moist compact soil.